How Social Workers Can Help the Long-Term Unemployed

 Addressing Structural Barriers through Legislation

-Long-term unemployment has been such a destructive and tenacious issue in the American economy that in January of 2014 President Obama introduced a set ofinitiatives to address the structural barriers that the long-term unemployed face in today’s job market.
+Long-term unemployment has been such a destructive and tenacious issue in the American economy.
 Such initiatives include incentives for companies in different industries to hire long-term unemployed applicants, programs to revamp hiring practices so that the long-term unemployed stand a fairer chance among other applicants, and funding for “Ready to Work” partnerships to prepare and place long-term unemployed in jobs.
 Since the implementation of these measures, the number of long-term unemployed decreased from 3.9 million in December 2013 to its current 2.9 million (as of October 2014).

 Focused Support to Increase Resilience